retorquere/zotero-better-bibtex/site/content/citing/cayw.md

 * `eta`: formats the pick using [Eta](https://eta.js.org/), with the picks exposed as `it.items`.
 To see what the items look like, use the `json` formatter.
 URL parameter required:
   * `template`: the Eta template to render

+The `eta` formatter is great for experimentation, but if you need a format for a common target application, feel free to request a change to have that added to this list.

 The picker passes the following data along with your picked items if you filled them out:

 | field             |                                               |